menacit/logging_course/00-course_intro.md

 - Docker and Docker Compose

 You'll also need access to a Linux system
-(any distribution), web brower and SSH client.
+(any distribution), web browser and SSH client.

 ![bg right:30%](images/00-construction.jpg)